 More detail is being added to this page at present

-Evidence of WWI service has been found for 30 Pullums in the UK
+As well as the 3 who died, evidence of WWI service has been found for 30 Pullums in the UK

 Sons of Alfred and Mary Ann Pullum